git719/zls/README.md

   interactive: true
 ```

-Above tells you that the utility has been configured to use Bob's ID for access via the special credentials file.
+Above tells you that the utility has been configured to use Bob's UPN for access via the special credentials file.
 Note that above is only a configuration setup, it actually hasn't logged Bob onto the tenant yet.
 To logon as Bob you have have to run any command, and the logon will happen automatically, in this case it will be an interactively browser popup logon.

 Note also, that instead of setting up Bob's login via the `-cri` argument, you could have setup the special 3 operating system environment variables to achieve the same.
 Had you done that, running `zls -z` would have displayed below instead: